-Visit the Old Church of Amsterdam, the Oldest edifice
+Visit the Old Church, Amsterdam’s Oldest edifice

-+ the New Church on Dam Square.
-Plus Our Lord in the Attic, a hidden church.
++ Our Lord in the Attic, a hidden Roman Catholic church.

 The Old Church is situated in the Red Light District, which is – by the way – completely safe to visit because of CCTV cameras and policing.
 Architecturally it is classified as a “Hallenkerk” with equal roof height in all lengthwise elements.

-Both churches are Gothic in style, but have marked structural and design differences in ornaments and monuments.
+Both churches are Gothic in style, but have marked structural and design differences in conception, ornaments and monuments.
 They can be visited, normally with an entrance fee – or with your annual MuseumKaart pass.

 Both churches now function as exhibition halls.
 A marked difference with churches abroad are the massive monuments to “Sea heroes”.
 The Dutch Republic was master of the high seas and international trade.
 Key admirals ensured that this position was maintained in statecraft and trade.
 Enemies abounded: English ships, French ships, Spanish or Portugese ships, Mediterranean pirates and privateers.
 Land-based generals and officers leading armies on foot and horse did not get that famous.